Subexponential upper and lower bounds in Wasserstein distance for Markov processes: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the helpful comments that have led to significant improvements of the results in the article.
 This research was supported in part by the Army Research Office through grant W911NF-17-1-001, and in part by the National Science Foundation through grants DMS-1715210, CMMI-1635410, and DMS-1715875.
-Financial support through the Alexander von Humboldt Foundation and the Croatian Science Foundation under the project 8958 (for N. Sandri\'c) is gratefully acknowledged.
+Financial support through the Alexander von Humboldt Foundation (No. HRV 1151902 HFST-E) and the Croatian Science Foundation under the project 8958 (for N. Sandri\'c) is gratefully acknowledged.

 \cprime{$'$}